en fr de

 • If they are asked to consider in some detail how teachers use the language of instruction, what aspects of language use are they asked to reflect on or comment on?

-v.
-The verbal feedback or correction given to learners when they answer;
+v. the verbal feedback or corrections given to learners when they answer;

-vii.
-The language used to react to problematic learner behaviour and other ways the teacher uses language.
+vii. the language used to react to learner behaviour that is problematic;